witsgroup-1/campus-infrastructure-management-docs/docs/Appendices.md

 - Busisiwe Vemba(2561620)
 - Menzi Shazi(2453308)

+- we were not able to complete all our APIs.
+- this was expected, but we hope to finish them in the next sprint.

+Challenges we were faced with:
+- API creation because it was not something we were used to.

+Moving forward:
+- help each other out as much as you can.
+- those will more knowledge in one section should help those who are recently learning it.

+(Note that Sprint 3 had no Sprint Review as it took place over a semester break.
+Both the team and the client agreed that the next review will be held in the next sprint.)

+### Sprint 4 Meeting 9 (Sprint Planning)

+Date: 4 September 2024

+Attendees:
+- Mayuri Balakistan(2543986)
+- Chloe Dube (2602515)
+- Claire Newman (2549861)
+- Dineo Chiloane (2563191)
+- Busisiwe Vemba(2561620)
+- Menzi Shazi(2453308)

 Minutes
-- Progression in the creatoin of APIs
 - Currently, most members are testing their API's and making it more robust (specific GET conditions, PUT etc.)
-- mockups are completed for all UI.
 - next we must contact other groups for their API information.
 - new work was delegated:
-  - google Auth, map API. login front-end and back-end: Menzi
+  - google Auth, login front-end and back-end: Menzi
-  - making a booking functionality, onboarding functionality: Dineo
+  - making a booking ui and functionality: Dineo
-  - functionality for maintenance reports and logs, onboarding front-end: Claire
+  - maintenance reports and logs ui and functionality: Claire
-  - manage bookings functionality, dining reservation API: Busi
+  - manage bookings ui and functionality: Busi
-  - Schedule front-end and functionality, security API: Mayuri
+  - Your bookings ui and Schedule front- and back-end: Mayuri
   - My bookings functionality, user dashboard front- and back-end: Chloe
 - onboarding pages requested by client.

+### Sprint 4 Meeting 10

+Date: 8 September 2024

+Attendees:
+- Mayuri Balakistan(2543986)
+- Chloe Dube (2602515)
+- Claire Newman (2549861)
+- Dineo Chiloane (2563191)
+- Busisiwe Vemba(2561620)
+- Menzi Shazi(2453308)

+Minutes:
+- most of the ui is completed and work has begun on the functionality.
+- it was decided that similar pages will follow the same ui design (such as all forms having the same layout).
+- some ui differs from the mockups:
+  - must update the changed designs in the documentation.
+- settled on design choices such as only the dashboard having a sidebar, what links the sidebar will have and how the onboarding will work.
+- focus must be on functionality in order to get the work done on time.

-### Meeting 7 (Sprint Review)
+### Sprint 4 Meeting 11 (Sprint Review)

 Date: 10 September 2024